ML-based approach to classification and generation of structured light propagation in turbulent media

-Table~\ref{tab:dm_aug_results_resnet_isml} shows that, under the present setting, synthetic augmentation substantially improves on the Real-25 baseline for ResNet18, although it remains below the Real-75 baseline.
-For ResNet18, the best result is obtained with '$\mathbf{v}$-pred / $\mathbf{x}$-loss', which increases the mean accuracy from $80.44\%$ to $94.22\%$; the closely related '$\mathbf{x}$-pred / $\mathbf{v}$-loss' promoted by \cite{li2025back} configuration gives a comparable result.
-The corresponding SimpleCNN results are reported in Appendix~\ref{supp:gen_aug}.
+Table~\ref{tab:dm_aug_results_isml} shows that, under the present setting, synthetic augmentation substantially improves on the Real-25 baseline for ResNet-18, although it remains below the Real-75 baseline.
+For ResNet-18, the best default-$\lambda$ result is obtained with '$\mathbf{v}$-pred / $\mathbf{v}$-loss', which increases the mean accuracy from $79.85\%$ to $92.54\%$; the closely related '$\mathbf{v}$-pred / $\mathbf{x}$-loss' configuration gives a comparable result.
+The same table gives the corresponding SimpleCNN comparison.
+The SimpleCNN column is consistent with the main ResNet-18 conclusion in the following sense: mixed real--synthetic training with the $\mathbf{v}$-prediction generators outperforms the Real-25 baseline, but it does not reach the Real-75 baseline.
+For SimpleCNN, the '$\mathbf{v}$-pred / $\mathbf{v}$-loss' setting increases the mean accuracy from $82.86\%$ to $86.77\%$, while the '$\mathbf{v}$-pred / $\boldsymbol{\epsilon}$-loss' setting gives a comparable result at $87.46\%$.
+The '$\mathbf{x}$-pred / $\mathbf{v}$-loss' configuration is an exception for SimpleCNN, since it falls below the Real-25 baseline, indicating that the benefit of generated samples depends on both the generator parameterization and the classifier architecture.
+When the classifier is trained only on generated samples, the best Syn-75 result reaches $88.49\%$ for ResNet-18 and $74.77\%$ for SimpleCNN, both below the corresponding mixed real--synthetic training results.

-Table~\ref{tab:lambda_comparison_resnet_isml} further shows that, within this $\mathbf{v}/\mathbf{x}$ setting, the hybrid objective is not overly sensitive to the frequency-loss weight: $\lambda=0.1$ and $\lambda=1$ give nearly identical performance, while $\lambda=10$ leads to a clear degradation.
-A potential explanation of the slight dependency above is due to the difference of data structures and inclusion of hybrid loss $\mathcal{L}_{\mathrm{freq}}$.
-As mentioned in \cite{li2025back,lu2025mathematical}, in the application of computer vision, the target data lives on a low dimensional manifold, and hence the $\mathbf{x}$-pred is promoted to better align with the structural output from UNet.
-While in the generation of beam patterns, due to the randomness in the system \eqref{eq:isequation}, the target distribution is fully supported, then prediction of $\mathbf{v}$ is also regular; see \cite{meng2025pathway} for the regularity results when the target distribution is consistent with a Gaussian random field.
-On the other hand, with the introduction of $\mathcal{L}_{\mathrm{freq}}$ to match the high frequency parts of $\mathbf{x}$, directly using $\mathbf{x}$-loss also yields good performance.

-Figure~\ref{fig:cm_gen_vx_resnet} shows the normalized confusion matrix for the best single checkpoint within the optimal ResNet18 generative setting, namely $\mathbf{v}$-prediction / $\mathbf{x}$-loss with $\lambda=1$ (seed $100$).
-The matrix is strongly concentrated near the diagonal, which is consistent with the high mean accuracy reported in Table~\ref{tab:dm_aug_results_resnet_isml}.
-The remaining off-diagonal mass is localized to a small number of class pairs rather than spread uniformly across the codebook.
+Table~\ref{tab:lambda_comparison_simplecnn_isml} further shows that, within the SimpleCNN $\mathbf{v}$-prediction / $\mathbf{v}$-loss setting, moderate frequency-domain regularization improves the classification accuracy relative to $\lambda=0$.
+The choices $\lambda=0.1$ and $\lambda=1$ give comparable accuracies within the empirical variation over seeds, while $\lambda=10$ leads to a clear degradation.
+This suggests that a moderate frequency-domain penalty is not harmful in this protocol, whereas an overly large value can overweight spectral matching relative to the pixel-space diffusion objective.